-Some algorithms directed to the diameter of a convex hull computation can be found in Snyder [1980], Dobkin [1979], Shamos [1978], other convection algorithm can be found in Skala [2016].
-It should be noted that if the number h of the resulted convex hull is close to N, than algorithms with the complexity $O(h\ N)$ are becoming algorithms with $O(N^2)$ complexity etc.
+Some algorithms directed to the diameter of a convex hull computation can be found in Snyder [1980], Dobkin [1979], Shamos [1978].
+It should be noted that if the number h of the resulted convex hull is close to N, than algorithms with the complexity O(h N) are becoming algorithms with $O(N^2)$ complexity etc.